 - Consent Orders (CO and indigent COs) do not put any contamination into a cleanup program.
 Each CO must be read to determine terms but often provide DEP the authority to conduct site rehabilitation. - These were usually enforcement cases in which the DEP (usually at the District level) signed an agreement with a responsible party to settle the enforcement case.
-Almost never transferable to new Real Property Owner (RPO). - COs will contain specific details on who will pay how much towards the cost of cleanup and if DEP is to pursue cost recovery. - DEP is usually not obligated to clean up at all much less to RMO Level 1.
+Almost never transferable to new Real Property Owner (RPO). - COs will contain specific details on who will pay how much towards the cost of cleanup and if DEP is to pursue cost recovery. - DEP is usually not obligated to clean up to a certain level, much less to Risk Management Option (RMO) Level 1